rdkcentral/firebolt-apis/requirements/specifications/lifecycle/presentation.md

 Screens may be rendered either by the platform, the app, or both, depending on Capability configuration.

+Firebolt platforms **MAY** decide when an app activation warrents a loading screen, for example when an app will be initialized or woken from sleep before activation.

 Proposal:

-If an app has the `xrn:firebolt:capability:presentation:loading-screen` capability, it **MAY** be made visible any time from the beginning of activate() transition and **MUST** be made visible no later than the end.
+If an app has the `xrn:firebolt:capability:presentation:loading-screen` capability and the platform chooses to utilize the app's loading screen, the app **MAY** be made visible any time from the beginning of activate() transition and **MUST** be made visible no later than the end.

-If an app does not have the `xrn:firebolt:capability:presentation:loading-screen` capability, it **MUST** be made visible at the end of the activate() transition.
+If an app does not have the `xrn:firebolt:capability:presentation:loading-screen` capability or the platform decides not to use the app's loading screen, the app **MUST** be made visible at the end of the activate() transition.

 ### 5.1.
 Platform-provided Loading Screen

-Most apps will leverage a platform-provided loading screen.

 If an app provides the `xrn:firebolt:capability:presentation:loading-screen` capability, then the platform **MAY** use the app-provided loading screen, in which case, the rest of the section does not apply.

+If the platform determines that a platform loading screen will be displayed,
+then:

-The loading screen **SHOULD** include a loading image referenced in the app's manifest and cached on the device.
+> The loading screen **SHOULD** include a loading image referenced in the app's
+> manifest and cached on the device.
+>

-The loading screen **MUST** be displayed when the user attempts to launch the app.
+> The loading screen **MUST** be displayed when the user attempts to launch the
+> app.
+>

-The loading screen **MUST** stay displayed until the app becomes active, or launching is cancelled.
+> The loading screen **MUST** stay displayed until the app becomes active, or
+> launching is cancelled.
+>

-The presentation state of the app **MUST** be `LOADING` for the entire time the loading screen is displayed.
+> The presentation state of the app **MUST** be `LOADING` for the entire time
+> the loading screen is displayed.
+>
+> Each Firebolt platform **MAY** define what "load screen" means in these
+> requirements.

 See [Lifecycle](./index.md) for more info on launching.